shapeable/prototype-adpq/README.md

 #### M. Deployed the prototype on PaaS

-The prototype is deployed on a Heroku server which allows for quick deployments and all hardware updates and maintenance provided by Heroku.
+The prototype staging is deployed on a Heroku server which allows for quick deployments and all hardware updates and maintenance provided by Heroku.
 Additionally many services such as continuous monitoring are native add-ons that further simplify implementation and maintenance.

+The prototype in production es deployed on AWS server.
+The instructions for deployment can be found here.

 #### N. Developed automated unit tests